dbeleza/ASOS/README.md

 ## Exercise note

 In the exercise, it was mentioned that we should show a success or failure icon depending on if the launch was succeded or not.
-However, in this new API (V4) I noticed that some launches were be retrieve with `null`.
+However, in this new API (V4) I noticed that some *launches* were being retrieved with `null`.
 For this cases I've decided to show a warning icon ⚠️.

 # Architecture
 This projected was created with VIP architecture.